crbazevedo/dd-coresets/docs/book/concepts/metrics.md

 - **Use DDC when**: You have clustered data, need spatial coverage, or have small k
 - **Use Random when**: Preserving exact global covariance is critical, or data is high-dimensional and sparse

+## Theoretical Background

+**Wasserstein Distance**: Named after Leonid Wasserstein, this distance metric comes from optimal transport theory (Villani, 2009).
+It measures the minimum "work" needed to transform one distribution into another, making it a natural metric for distributional approximation.

+**Kolmogorov-Smirnov Test**: The KS statistic is a classical non-parametric test for comparing distributions (Kolmogorov, 1933; Smirnov, 1948).
+It measures the maximum deviation between cumulative distribution functions, making it sensitive to systematic biases.

+**Maximum Mean Discrepancy**: MMD was introduced by Gretton et al. (2012) as a kernel-based method for comparing distributions.
+It measures the distance between distributions in a reproducing kernel Hilbert space (RKHS), capturing both mean and higher-order moments.

+## References

+- Villani, C. (2009). *Optimal transport: old and new* (Vol. 338).
+Springer.

+- Gretton, A., Borgwardt, K. M., Rasch, M. J., Schölkopf, B., & Smola, A. (2012).
+A kernel two-sample test. *Journal of Machine Learning Research*, 13(Mar), 723-773.

 ## Further Reading